Telecominfraproject/wlan-docs/configuration-examples/device-feature-configuration-examples/switching/README.md

     ],
 ```

 Without any "interfaces" defined, the ifconfig on the switch will return eth0, lan1, lo as an output.
-When adding "interfaces" additional ports become active and also visible.&#x20;
+When adding "interfaces" additional ports become active and also visible.

 ```
    "interfaces": [